Simon2833/PO_PWR/README.md

     - Warrior - low range, moderate attack power, high defence,
     - Spearman - medium range, high attack power, medium defence,
     - Archer - high range, low attack power, low defence,
-    - Villager - all stats are low, unit is basically passive.
+    - Villager - inheritance class for other units.
 - Enviroment:
     - Monsters - they are randomly generated on the map, all stats are high except range.
 Basically they are hard to kill, but worth it,
     - Resources - it is randomly generated on the map, used to expand tribe,